Director's Spotlight

 A Deep Dive into the 1924 Vision of Paul Hurst

 To understand the modern evolution of United States film, one must first look at The White Man Who Turned Indian and the meticulous attention to detail that Paul Hurst applied to every frame.
-Reflecting the political and social shifts of the 1924s, it showcases the power of Western as a tool for social commentary.
+Reflecting the political and social shifts of the 1924s, it showcases the power of Short as a tool for social commentary.

 In The White Man Who Turned Indian, Paul Hurst pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.